firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/variance-samp.md

 # VAR\_SAMP

-Computes the sample variance of all non-NULL numeric values produced by an expression.\\
+Computes the sample variance of all non-`NULL` numeric values produced by an expression.
+The sample variance measures the average of the squared differences from the sample mean, indicating how spread out the values are within a sample.
-For the population variance, see [VAR_POP](variance-pop.md).
+For information about the population variance, which measures how spread out the values are within the full population, see [VAR_POP](variance-pop.md).

 **Alias**: `VARIANCE`